A Guide to different Marriages in South Africa

 JW Wessels and Partners Incorporated

-Kindly be advised that we assist with the drafting and subsequent safekeeping of Wills, amongst a wide array of other professional legal services, such as the administration and distribution of deceased estates.
-Should you have any additional questions, please do not hesitate to contact us for more information.
+Kindly be advised that we assist with the drafting and registration of antenuptial contracts, amongst a wide array of other professional legal services, such as divorces, maintenance applications, children’s court proceedings, domestic violence applications, parental plan agreements, etc. Should you have any additional questions, please do not hesitate to contact us for more information.

 Disclaimer